Calling all DJJ leaders: RSVP to join us for our monthly General Meeting on Tuesday, February 20th.

 Check out the video below from last year's Purim festivities, created by Natasha Tamate Weiss.

 Motivated to work for racial & economic justice?Looking for a political home?Interested in exploring how Jewish tradition & spiritual practice can support your work for social change?WELCOME TO DJJ!

-The open house will take place Thursday, November 9th from 6 pm to 9 pm, with a brief facilitated discussion at 7:30pm.You are free to come late, leave early, or stay for the whole duration!Refreshments will be served.If you plan to attend, we need your RSVP!
+The orientation will take place Thursday, March 15th from 6 pm to 8 pm.
+We ask that you attend for the full duration.
+Doors open at 5:30.If you plan to attend, we need your RSVP!
 Fill out the form below and email firstname.lastname@example.org with any questions.It is helpful to include your address so we can facilitate carpools.

 For the third year in a row, water justice advocates from across Michigan will converge at the Capitol on World Water Day, March 22nd.
 Join DJJ and our partners in People's Water Board coalition for a rally & march.
 RSVP below to join the contingent of DJJ folks attending the day.

 The staging location is Central United Methodist Church at 215 N Capitol Ave in Lansing.
 More details and transportation information to come, stay tuned!

 To learn more about our work with People's Water Board Coalition, visit www.detroitjewsforjustice.org/water.

 Facebook event here.